Time management: Franklin Planner

 The Franklin Planner is a paper-based time management system created by Hyrum W. Smith and named after Benjamin Franklin, which gained widespread popularity during the 1980s and 1990s.
 The methodology emphasizes connecting daily tasks to long-term goals and personal values, promoting the concept of "beginning with the end in mind" to ensure that daily activities align with larger life purposes.
 The system utilizes a ring-binder format planner containing specialized pages for daily planning, monthly and weekly calendars, goal-setting worksheets, and values clarification exercises.
 Its distinctive feature is the ABC priority system combined with numerical rankings (A1, A2, B1, etc.) for task prioritization, where A represents vital tasks, B important ones, and C nice-to-do items.

 Eisenhower method

-A basic Eisenhower box to help evaluate urgency and importance.
+A basic Eisenhower matrix to help evaluate urgency and importance.
 Items may be placed at more precise points within each quadrant.

 The Eisenhower method or Eisenhower principle is a method that utilizes the principles of importance and urgency to organize priorities and workload.
 This method stems from a quote attributed to Dwight D. Eisenhower: "I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent."
 Eisenhower did not claim this insight for his own, but attributed it to an unnamed "former college president."

 Using the Eisenhower decision principle, tasks are evaluated using the criteria important/unimportant and urgent/not urgent, and then placed in according quadrants in an Eisenhower matrix.
 Tasks in the quadrants are then handled as follows.